 The school will retain this information on the children's file.
-The school will only share information about children with adults who have parental responsibility for a child or where a parent has given permission.
+The school will only share information about children with adults who have parental responsibility for a child or where a parent has given permission and the school has been supplied with the adult's full details in writing.